 Industrial Engineering is all about the analysis and continuous improvement of complete systems or processes.
 We are taught to study and understand the big picture of any system before making any process changes and we are taught to tackle projects first that offer the biggest bang for the buck.

-After a 35-year plus career in process improvement and various senior corporate executive roles, I accidentally discovered what I have concluded is the greatest potential process improvement opportunity in the history of the humankind — the process of how we feed ourselves — and the dramatic impact that it has on quality of life, the cost of health care and a host of environmental and moral issues.
+After a 35-year plus career in process improvement and various senior corporate executive roles, I accidentally discovered what I concluded was the greatest potential process improvement opportunity in the history of humankind — the process of how we feed ourselves — and the dramatic impact that it has on quality of life, the cost of healthcare and a host of environmental and moral issues.

 This is a classic example of what the great Dr. W. Edwards Deming was espousing shortly before his death in 1993 at the age of 93.
 I attended one of his last public seminars in the summer or 1992 at George Washington University in Washington, DC.

 After the lecture, I asked him to autograph a paper that I had written about “The Deming Process at Polo.”
 First, he looked through it and loudly asked where “optimization of a system” was mentioned.
 He then took his pen and wrote carefully at the top of the page, “Keep on learning, study optimization of a system” and signed his name.
 I framed that page and still have it in my office today.

 Toastmasters and the National Speakers Association

 So how did I discover this process improvement opportunity?
 First a little background that is a key part of the story.
 After leaving Polo in the mid nineties, I founded my own executive search firm in Atlanta in 1999.
 Two years later I met Ruth Seydel, one of my neighbors in Ansley Park.
 While vacationing in Florida in 2001, Ruth commented to me, “you should think about becoming a professional speaker.”
 Not knowing exactly why she suggested that, I was nevertheless flattered by the suggestion and began to investigate the world of public speaking.